 Ch.
 156 a, b, c.
-INTRODUCTION TO WAVE MECHANICS, WITH CHEMICAL Applications.
+INTRODUCTION TO QUANTUM MECHANICS, WITH CHEMI-CAL APPLICATIONS.
 9 units; first, second and third terms.

 A review of Lagrangian and Hamiltonian mechanics and of the old quantum theory is first given, followed by the discussion of the development and significance of the new quantum mechanics and the thorough treatment of the Schrödinger wave equation, including its solution for many simple systems such as the rotator, the harmonic oscillator, the hydrogen atom, etc. During the second and third terms various approximate methods of solution (perturbation theory, the variation method, etc.) are discussed and applied in the consideration of the resonance phenomenon, the structure of many-electron atoms and of simple molecules, the nature of the covalent chemical bond, the structure of aromatic molecules, and other recent chemical applications.

-It is planned that this course be given in 1936-7.
+It is planned that this course be given in 1936-7, and every third year thereafter.